-- Q13: How often will panels be conducted? - A13: Panels will be convened as often as necessary to provide timely feedback on proposals.
-Larger programs may be able to anticipate proposal pressure sufficiently to conduct panels on a fairly regular cadence, whereas smaller programs may use a more ad hoc approach to panel scheduling. - Q14: How will "default" deadlines for people in the know be avoided?
+- Q13: How often will panels be conducted? - A13: Panels will be convened as often as necessary to provide timely feedback on proposals. - Q14: How will "default" deadlines for people in the know be avoided?
 This could easily give advantage to people "in the know", which is detrimental for inclusivity. - A14: NoDD has no deadlines- real, implied, or inferred.
-With reviews spread across the year, and with the individual program budgets spread across the year, there is no advantage to be gained by knowing when a panel might meet. - Q15: With proposals spread throughout a year, rather than being held all at once, how will you ensure that the evaluation criteria will be applied uniformly?
+With reviews spread across the year, and with the individual program budgets spread across the year, there is no advantage to be gained by knowing when a panel might meet. - Q15: With panels spread throughout a year, rather than being held all at once, how will you ensure that the evaluation criteria will be applied uniformly?
 How will the "best" proposal be determined if the set is submitted at a range of times?
-Might there be a bias of selection rate either later or earlier in the year (even if the quality of proposals was approximately uniform)?

-A15: Following federal guidelines, we do not "compare" proposals.
+Might there be a bias of selection rate either later or earlier in the year (even if the quality of proposals was approximately uniform)? - A15: Following federal guidelines, we do not "compare" proposals.
 Proposals are graded on their individual merit.
 We maximize consistency across review panels by providing clear and uniform sets of instructions during each panel and we "level" across panels through panel debriefs at the end of each review.
-In addition, program officers read panel summaries to validate panel outcomes.
 This will continue to be true for both NoDD programs and for programs with due dates.